RADAR: Robust AI-Text Detection via Adversarial Learning: Details of Existing Detectors

 } where $\tilde{u}=\frac{1}{k}\sum_{i=1}^k\log P_{\mathcal{T}_\theta}(\tilde{x}_i),~ \tilde{\sigma}_{x}^2=\frac{1}{k-1}\sum_{i=1}^k (\log P_{\mathcal{T}_\theta}(\tilde{x}_i)-\tilde{u})^2,~ \tilde{x}_i \sim P_{\mathcal{G}_\sigma}(\cdot|x_i),~\text{and~}k$ is the number of perturbations applied on each text.

-\textbf{Supervised Methods.} RADAR, as well as RoBERTa-based detectors, are both supervised detection methods.
-Let $D$ denote the RoBERTa-based detector or RADAR's detector.
+\textbf{Supervised Methods.} RADAR, as well as OpenAI (RoBERTa), are both supervised detection methods.
+Let $D$ denote the OpenAI (RoBERTa) or RADAR's detector.
 The score $M_D$ that they assigned to the input text~$x$ is defined below: {

 } where $f_D(x)$ means $D$'s [CLS] token's logits over the whole label set. $\text{Softmax}(f_{D}(x))[0]$ means the prediction probability of AI-text, and $\text{Softmax}(f_{D}(x))[1]$ means the prediction probability of human-text.
 Since there are only two labels (AI-text vs human-text) in the label set, the detection is equivalent to a logistic regression task with a scalar output.